EvaMaeRey/io/README.md

 From Fall AY2018-Spring AY2020, I taught statistical methodology at the University of Denver’s Korbel School of International Studies.
-During this period, I won an R Consortium, which allowed me to work with six graduate student researchers to advance that project (B., C., L., S., R.
+During this period, I won an R Consortium, which allowed me to work with six graduate student researchers to advance that project (Granier, Goodman, Picci, Thapa, Surrency, Woodrum).
-Ryan).
 I had previously lectured at the Technische Universität Dresden’s Center for International Studies on international organizations and statistical methodology (Spring AY2016 and Spring AY2018).

 My PhD is from the University of Illinois, where my dissertation won Burkholder Award for Best Dissertation in the Political Science